-The first Vusumzi School Legacy Initiative is dedicated to Antoinette Ragonese Cummings, a first generation Italian-American whose parents arrived at Ellis Island with no command of English, but who worked to achieve mastery of their new language and then insisted that their children surpass the level of scholarship that they themselves had attained.
+The first Vusumzi Primary School classroom is dedicated to Antoinette Ragonese Cummings, a first generation Italian-American whose parents arrived at Ellis Island with no command of English, but who worked to achieve mastery of their new language and then insisted that their children surpass the level of scholarship that they themselves had attained.

 Netta was born in Milford, Massachusetts, and was a 1935 graduate of the local high school.
 There she developed a passion for languages, studying French, Italian, and Latin.
 Upon graduating, Netta briefly pursued a nursing career at Mass General Hospital.
 Motherhood was her true calling, however, and between 1949 and 1958, Netta had four children.
 She soon began to inculcate in her children the same respect for education that her parents had instilled in her.
 This mother of two boys and two girls believed that school was sacred and was never to be missed other than for illness or emergency.

 Academic perseverance and achievement were expectations, but they were ones that were richly rewarded with praise and pride.
 The underlying, unwavering message throughout her tutelage was that scholarship was a pivotal key to happiness, which she defined as a fulfillment of the mind, not a fulfillment of the wallet.As a mother, Netta distinguished herself by nurturing the same values and behaviors that she herself embodied.
 She insisted on proper grammar, led by example, exhibited a fierce loyalty, disdained narrow-mindedness, read avidly, and embodied a feisty, determined spirit.